Blizero/chris-thillet-angular-web-app/data-collection/README.md

 mongosh
 ```

-Create a MongoDB database named flask_db and a collection named todos where your data will be stored.
+Create a MongoDB database named google_ai_api and a collection named aiResponses where your data will be stored.

 Start the Flask application:
 ```bash